 The actual occurrence of revenue should ideally be aligned with the actual figures.
 If this does not happen, it is important to follow this up with relevant tests for details.

 However, even if proper concrete evidence is obtained from substantive analytical procedures, the test of details is still required.

 2) Test of Details for Revenue:

 In order to test details for revenue, audit procedures are designed around assertions.
-Example and description of test of details are given in the table below:
+Examples and descriptions of the test details are given in the table below:

 |Audit Assertion||Example of Audit Procedure|

 |Occurrence||Selecting a sample to check for records of sales revenue, followed by vouching, and tracing those sales invoices with respective sales entries.|

 |Completeness||Selecting a sample of bills, tracing these selected bills, and scanning the sequential number of sales invoices in the sales journal.|

 |Accuracy||Selecting a sample of sale invoices, and further verification of sales invoices with supporting documents in order to make sure that they are properly recorded in the financial statements.|

 |Cut-Off||Selecting a sample of invoices (at random) from the year-end, and checking if they have been correctly classified.|